Travel guide

 Do I need an eSIM to travel to South Korea?

 It's not mandatory, but it's the most practical and economical option.
-With an eSIM, you avoid international roaming from your local operator, which can cost between 10 and 20 USD per day — meaning a week-long trip could incur 70-140 USD in data costs alone.
+With an eSIM, you avoid international roaming charges from your local operator, which can cost between 10 and 20 USD per day — meaning a 70-140 USD expense for just data on a one-week trip.
 With a 10 GB eSIM plan for South Korea, you pay much less and have more than enough data for your entire trip.
 Plus, activation is instant, and you don't have to waste time at the airport looking for a local SIM.

 How many GB do I need for a week in South Korea?